breatheco-de/traffic-simulation-on-wordpress/README.md

 ## 📝 Instructions

-In this practicum you will learn how to deploy a Wordpress website, which you will then use in your cybersecurity lab.
-With this work you will understand how a web server works from the inside, as well as you will have a service to which you can do monitoring and security tests to reinforce the skills you will acquire throughout the course.
+In this practice, you will learn how to generate artificial traffic on the WordPress site and implement monitoring tools to detect surges in requests and evaluate the server's performance.

 <!-- hide -->
 ### Before you start...